12 The Planned Countryside

 'Dutch' Drains |

-A good example is Otmoor, near Bicester in Oxfordshire, where the local population had adjusted to life in the common land of the marshes, and in the early 1800's rioted to hold up plans to drain them.
+A good example is of the impact of enclosure and these other changes can be found in Otmoor near Bicester in Oxfordshire, where the local population had adjusted to life in the common land of the marshes, and in the early 1800s rioted to hold up plans to drain them.
 This gave rise to the famous rhyme: The law locks up the man or woman / Who steals the goose off the common / But leaves the greater villain loose / Who steals the common from the goose.

 The Otmoor Riots |

-While there was no clear and universal pattern to the early enclosures, the 'Planned' landscape that emerged later was much more geometrical where possible, with bounded fields in single ownership, fewer footpaths and more wider and straighter roads, sometimes in a loose grid.
+While there was no clear and universal pattern to the early enclosures, the 'Planned' landscape that emerged from enclosures and agricultural modernisation was much more geometrical, with bounded fields in single ownership, fewer footpaths and more, wider and straighter roads, sometimes in a loose grid.

-The area around Otmoor and the adjacent villages provide a good example.
+Otmoor and the adjacent villages provide a good example.
 In the map extracts below you can see how the enclosures on Otmoor were followed by a drainage scheme.
-The footpaths are recent, created when the area became a nature reserve.
-In contrast in neighbouring Beckley, situated on a ridge a mile to the south, there is the jumble of small fields, copses and commons that are typical of the 'Ancient' countryside that will be described in the next post 13.
+(The footpaths are recent, created when the area became a nature reserve).
+In contrast in neighbouring Beckley, situated on a ridge a mile to the south, you can see the jumble of small fields, copses and commons that are typical of the 'Ancient' countryside that will be described in the next post 13.

 Otmoor |